Tuya-Community/ray-smart-ui/README.md

 ```!warning: 注意
 The on-demand import plugin will not parse content inside node_modules, so if you reference or develop SmartUI secondary encapsulation npm packages, you need on-demand import resources internally; otherwise, it will cause a full import of the SmartUI component library!
-You can use ray version 1.8.0-beta.12, which adds the ray doctor command to check the health of project dependencies!
+You can use Ray version 1.8.0-beta.12, which adds the Ray doctor command to check the health of project dependencies!
 ```

 ## Preview in Developer Tools